Once there was a hillside so steep that the villagers couldn’t use it to grow food. They found it instead a perfect place to throw away their rubbish.

 Plants were brought from the home garden in England, seeds and cuttings were given by friends in the old tradition of garden sharing.

-Some thrived, some found the climate didn’t suit them and ripened too early to last the winter.
+Some thrived, some found the climate didn’t suit them and apples ripened too early to last the winter.
 Now we have learned to pick them green before the insects get to them, and much less gets wasted.

 At 700m., the super continental climate combined with a S.W. facing slope, means that we often get a glut of fruit.